-Muslin a word that has enchanted the world for the 17thand 18th century for its properties as well as craftsmanship.
-A pride of Bangle and a worthy opponent of royal cloth all over the world.
-Let us explore today the breathtaking journey and the extinction of the world’s finest cloth.
+Muslin is a word that has enchanted the world for the 17th and 18th century for its properties as well as craftsmanship.
+A pride of Bengal and a worthy opponent of royal clothes all over the world has a rich history.
+Let us explore today the breathtaking history and the extinction of the world’s finest cloth.

 The origin of the word Muslin is unclear.
 Some say the word muslin comes from Mosul, an ancient trading center in Iraq.
 Again, some think that the word muslin is associated with Musalipattam, the one-time headquarters of a European trading company in southern India.

 This word isn’t originated from Persian, Bangla or Sanskrit.
 Probably the clothes that the Europeans imported from Mosul and the clothes that were brought from other countries of the East through Mosul were called muslin.
 Then the finest cloth made in Dhaka was called muslin or should say Dhakai Muslin.